Great Lakes at Stake

 Before this lesson, search for online resources (print and video) related to The Great Lakes and pollution.
 There are several National Geographic videos.
 The one-hour video "The Great Lakes: Fragile Seas" is available for purchase from National Geographic if you have time to order it.

-Have students complete Attachment Two: What Can I Do? as homework.
+Have students complete Handout Two: What Can I Do? as homework.

 Shevick, Edward.
 Water Science: Active Science with Water.
 Teaching and Learning Co., Grades 4-8, 1998.

 Kaye, Cathryn Berger.
 Make a Splash!
 A Kid's Guide to Protecting Our Oceans, Lakes, Rivers, and Wetlands.
 Free Spirit Publishing, 2012.